R Interface Examples¶

 directly will be slightly faster than referring tocutree(gclust(...))

 For more details, refer to the package’s documentation.
-Also, see the Python examples regarding noise points detection, benchmarking, timing, etc.
+Also, see the Python examples regarding noise point detection, benchmarking, timing, etc.

-To learn more about R, check out Marek’s recent open-access (free!) textbook Deep R Programming [13].
+To learn more about R, check out Marek’s open-access textbook Deep R Programming [6].